THE-BWC/Discord_OpServBot/README.md

 5. Enjoy!

 ## Contact
-If you have any questions, feel free to contact me on:
+If you have any questions, feel free to contact me at:
 - [BWC Discord](https://discord.the-bwc.com/) `[BWC] Patrick`
 - [BWC Forums](https://the-bwc.com/forum/index.php) `Patrick`.